Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 Create CSV folder and load the files provided here as shown below

-</br><b>(on top of the page you can see csv folder in github use those csv files)</b>
+</br><b>(on top of the page you can see csv folder in Github use those csv files)</b>
 </br>
 </br>
 <img src="./files/capmd3-25.png" >
 </br>
 </br>

-Go to (packge.json) file and look for any dependencies error you can right click the highlighted error and click (fix all dependencies)
+Go to (package.json) file and look for any dependencies error you can right click the highlighted error and click (fix all dependencies)
 </br> if that option is not found then install the fix manually using (npm install) command in terminal
 </br>
 <img src="./files/capmd3-26.png" >